TABLE OF CONTENTS

 Why steel?

-Steel production is responsible for at least 10% of global energy-related CO2 emissions and the steel industry is the second largest carbon emitter among heavy industries.
+Steel production is responsible for 11% of global energy-related CO2 emissions and the steel industry is the second largest carbon emitter among heavy industries.
 The steel sector has a key role and responsibility to lower its emissions to mitigate the effects of climate change felt around the world.

 Why Hyundai Steel?